High Fiber Banana Pear Smoothie with Cauliflower

 How to Make a Banana and Pear Smoothie

-Just add all of your ingredients to your favorite high-speed blender (ninja, nutribullet, vitamix, etc.) and blend.
+One and only step: Just add all of your ingredients to your favorite high-speed blender (ninja, nutribullet, vitamix, etc.) and blend.

 I do recommend adding the frozen cauliflower and banana first so everything blends seamlessly.

-TRY some of these other kid friendly recipes
+TRY some of these other SMOOTHIE RECIPES

 Tips and FAQ